cast42/chapter4_parameter_learning/INSTALL.md

 check with ```echo $QUARTO_PYTHON
 /Users/lode/opt/anaconda3/envs/quarto/bin/python```

-## Optional is you want to execute R in your docs
+## Optional if you want to execute R in your docs

 ( instead ofnstall R: https://cloud.r-project.org/, install R with conda:)